cedadev/datapoint/docs/source/cloud_formats.rst

 required rather than all at once, a process called Lazy Loading.
 This removes the requirement of downloading an entire NetCDF file to determine which parts of the data are required.
 In that way Kerchunk does part of the work of Zarr, but without the second step of physically moving the data into separate containers.
-Any kerchunk user can use HTTP GET requests to retrieve specific byte-ranges of data served by NginX/Apache web-servers which are then combined into a single Xarray dataset object.
+Any Kerchunk user can use HTTP GET requests to retrieve specific byte-ranges of data served by NginX/Apache web-servers which are then combined into a single Xarray dataset object.